anidip27/PowerBi-Data-Analysis-Dashboard/README.md

 - display the percentage of items which were purchased more than the others
 - display the MOP(mode of payment)

+## Process

+-  verify data for any missing values and anomalies, and sort out the same.
+- made sure data is consistent and clean with respect to data type, data format and values used.
+- created stack chart and graphs according to questions asked.
+- merge all data tables into one dashboard and apply slicer to make dynamic.

 ## Dashboard Interaction
 https://github.com/anidip27/PowerBi-Data-Analysis-Dashboard/blob/main/test%20file_pages-to-jpg-0001.jpg